3N16MV/Count-Textula/README.txt

 This is the distribution package for Count Textula Initial Release (February, 2024).

-This package is Exercise 4 of Chapter 8 from the Book: Python for
-Everybody: Exploring Data in Python 3 by Charles Severance.
-ISBN: 9781530051120

 This exercise was conducted as an assignment for Cyebrsecurity Class CYB216-10692 at National University.
 The purpose of this assignment is to count the frequency of words in a file.

 Count Textula is open source and licensed under the GNU General Public License.

 For more information about my work please see my portfolio or reach me via LinkedIn: